BRajendra10/JavaScript/README.md

 ---

+# 🔍 Image Search Engine

+A sleek and simple Image Search Engine built using HTML, CSS, JavaScript, and the Pixabay API.
+Instantly search for stunning, high-resolution images from the web! 🌐🖼️

+## 🚀 Features

+- 🔎 Live Image Search powered by Pixabay API
+- 💡 User-friendly UI with responsive input and clean layout
+- ⚙️ Remix Icon Integration for modern search experience
+- 📦 Fetch and display multiple images based on user query
+- 🔄 Simple API handling with JavaScript

+## 📸 Preview

+- comming soon

 ## ✨ More Projects Coming Soon...

 Stay tuned for more JavaScript projects & UI components.
 Always learning, always building!